Looking for must-see New Jersey attractions? You may be surprised to find so many things to do within the moderately sized state of New Jersey.

 Located in Mercer County, New Jersey, Grounds for Sculpture spans forty-two acres and offers both a sculpture park and museum for you to enjoy, in addition to a range of programs, events and activities.

 This NJ attraction dates back to the early 1990s and is now home to hundreds of incredible sculptures for you to take in.
 You'll find many great exhibits that will inspire and educate you.

 When you visit the park, you can opt for a self-guided tour or book a guided one depending on your preferences.
 There are various onsite facilities, including a shop and a range of dining options.

 Address: 80 Sculptors Way, Hamilton Township, NJ 08619

-One of the most popular New Jersey tourist attractions, Casino Pier and Breakwater Beach Water Park, offers two great venues for family fun.
+One of the most popular New Jersey attractions, Casino Pier and Breakwater Beach Water Park, offers two great venues for family fun.

 At Casino Pier, ride all the classic amusement rides, from the Tilt-a-Whirl to the Surf Shack funhouse.

 Stroll the midway and throw a dart at a few balloons or shoot hoops to try to win a kitschy souvenir.

 Cool off at the Breakwater Beach Water Park, where the massive Wave Pool delights older kids and adults.

 Try the Aqua Drop free-fall, a 50-foot speed slide where the floor drops out from under you at the start.